 - Respect the dignity of other people—all people.

 - Character is the basis of all leadership.

 - Life isn’t fair—don’t compare with or be jealous of others.

 - A strong work ethic.

 - Surrender to the authority of Christ.

 - How to handle your finances.

 We should mention that, after number one, the items on this list are not presented in any order or priority.
 We realize the list may appear long and daunting.
-But we suspect that if you began a list of your own, you’d quickly find that it’s just as lengthy.
+But we suspect that if you begin a list of your own, you’ll quickly find that it’s just as lengthy.

 That’s because parenting is a long and challenging task.
-Fortunately we have a God who gives us the strength to accomplish the tasks He lays before us (Philippians 4:13).
+Fortunately, we have a God who gives us the strength to accomplish the tasks He lays before us (Philippians 4:13).
 We encourage you to lean on Him.
 No, we didn’t perfectly teach each and every one of these 40 things, but it was a guide to remind us of what was important.
 We never stopped training, teaching, and cheering them on.
-As Galatians 6:9 tells us, “And let us not lose heart in doing good, for in due time we shall reap if we do not grow weary.”
+As Galatians 6:9 tells us, “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.”

 Copyright © 2013 by FamilyLife.
 All rights reserved.